Catalog of services

 You have two main customization paths:

-<table data-card-size="large" data-view="cards"><thead><tr><th></th><th data-type="content-ref"></th></tr></thead><tbody><tr><td>Instance-level overrides (recommended for most setups)</td><td><a href="catalog-of-services/override-schema-for-a-specific-instance">override-schema-for-a-specific-instance</a></td></tr><tr><td>Bring your own catalogs (or a fork of ours)</td><td><a href="catalog-of-services/custom-catalogs">custom-catalogs</a></td></tr></tbody></table>
+<table data-card-size="large" data-view="cards"><thead><tr><th></th><th data-type="content-ref"></th></tr></thead><tbody><tr><td>Instance-level overrides (recommended for most setups)</td><td><a href="/spaces/x3LIftMZY501x5liXUPV/pages/aRY1V5YfezXSATQCl5bQ">/spaces/x3LIftMZY501x5liXUPV/pages/aRY1V5YfezXSATQCl5bQ</a></td></tr><tr><td>Bring your own catalogs (or a fork of ours)</td><td><a href="/spaces/x3LIftMZY501x5liXUPV/pages/mDbXa79UBD9mFNjVL7X9">/spaces/x3LIftMZY501x5liXUPV/pages/mDbXa79UBD9mFNjVL7X9</a></td></tr></tbody></table>